StanfordBioinformatics/AnnotationHive/Import.md

 ## Section 1: Import VCF/mVCF/Annotation Files
 This section explains how to import VCF, mVCF and annotation files to BigQuery.
+AnnotationHive uses Google Dataflow to import Annotation and VCF/mVCF files to BigQuery.

 ### Upload ###
+The first step in importing VCF/annotation files is to upload your local files to a bucket in Google.

 * Upload the sample transcript annotation (Samples/sample_transcript_annotation_chr17.bed)